EltonRuan/apipokemon/README.md

-## **Project Description: Pokémon API - São Paulo Skills 2024**
+## **Project Description: Pokemon API - Sao Paulo Skills 2024**

-The **Pokémon API - São Paulo Skills 2024** is a project developed as part of a practical simulation for the São Paulo Skills 2024 competition.
+The **Pokemon API - Sao Paulo Skills 2024** is a project developed as part of a practical simulation for the São Paulo Skills 2024 competition.
 It aims to create and manipulate a RESTful API to manage trainer and Pokémon data.
 The goal is to simulate a registration and query system inspired by the Pokémon universe, promoting the development of programming and logic skills.

 ---

 ### **Competition Context**

-**São Paulo Skills** is a competition that challenges young professionals to demonstrate their technical skills in various areas, including programming.
+**Sao Paulo Skills** is a competition that challenges young professionals to demonstrate their technical skills in various areas, including programming.
 This project simulates real-world scenarios, allowing participants to test their API development skills.

 ---